Clinical Psychologist specialising in Neurodiversity

 Parents, teachers and professional teams care about young people, but knowing the science is essential to creating the conditions that enable kids to thrive.

-As an academic and UCL teaching fellow, I know the science.
+As an academic and Honorary Senior Clinical Fellow at University College London, I know the science.
 What makes me different is my ability to translate this science so it makes sense for every audience.
 I try to create safe spaces and build trust with whoever I work with.
 When we feel safe to share and be vulnerable, true change and growth can take place.

 Science is wonderful – it’s at the core of what I do.
 I have the academic credentials, the professional training and even a couple of doctorate degrees, which means I have the knowledge.
 But my support of parents and their children is more than that.
 It’s about compassion, empathy and trust.
 At the end of the day, whether you’re listening to me speak or having a session with me, these three things will make you feel safe and supported – which in turn will help you and the child in your care feel safe and supported.